eclab/grains/droplets/README.md

 #### POT 1
 Pitch CV Scaling
 #### POT 2
-Release and Volume
+Release and Range

-[If you're not using Release and Volume CV, set the switch to MAN]
+[If you're not using Release and Range CV, set the switch to MAN]
 #### POT 3
-Choice of Droplets
+Choice of Droplet Chord